ms-sherbert/GWRSM-SDM/README.md

 We have omitted geospatial coordinates from the data rows that contain sensitive location data in the folder `SM_obs_public`.
 Omitted rows can be recognized by having a latitude of 170 and longitude of -40.
 Please contact the corresponding author julie.deslippe[at]vuw.ac.nz to request access to the full data set so that we can obtain the necessary permissions.

 Large geospatial input files are stored separately.
-These are .tif raster files and can be downloaded from FigShare, as follows:
+These are .tif raster files and can be downloaded from FigShare (reserved DOI links will be made public once manuscript accepted):

 - floodrisk2023.tif: 10.6084/m9.figshare.25413709
 - MRRisk70r.tif: 10.6084/m9.figshare.25413733